rozd/pull-to-refresh/README.md

 ```

 ## Using Provider
 The responsibility of work with server could be delegated to data provider.
-Just pass data provider that implemts [Provider](src/feathersx/controls/pulltorefresh/ErrorIndicator.as):
+Just pass data provider that implements [Provider](src/feathersx/controls/pulltorefresh/ErrorIndicator.as):

 ```as3
 public class TodoProvider extends ListCollection implements Provider